BoMD: Bag of Multi-label Descriptors for Noisy Chest X-ray Classification: Experiments

 \subsection{Implementation Details}

-We resize the NIH ChestX-ray14~\cite{nih} training images to $512\times512$, CheXpert~\cite{cxp} to $256\times256$ and images are normalised using ImageNet~\cite{russakovsky2015imagenet} mean and standard deviation.
+We resize the NIH~\cite{nih} images to $512\times512$, and CXP~\cite{cxp} images to $224\times224$, where images are normalised using ImageNet~\cite{russakovsky2015imagenet} mean and standard deviation.
 We use random resize crop and random horizontal flipping as data augmentation.
-The BioBERT word embeddings in $\mathbf{W}$ are L2 normalised.
-For the VAL model $f_{\theta}(.)$, we use DenseNet121~\cite{huang2017densely}, initialized with ImageNet~\cite{russakovsky2015imagenet} pre-trained weights, which is trained with Adam optimiser~\cite{kingma2014adam} using a learning rate of 0.0001 with cosine annealing decay~\cite{loshchilov2016sgdr}, batch size of 16 images and 30 epochs.
-The attribute graph is implemented with the Faiss~\cite{johnson2019billion} library for efficient similarity search with Euclidean distance.
-The search process in~\eqref{eq:knn} takes 5 seconds for all training samples from NIH.
-For the classifier $f_{\phi}(.)$, we use another DenseNet121~\cite{huang2017densely}, initialized with ImageNet~\cite{russakovsky2015imagenet} pre-trained weights.
-We train $f_{\phi}(.)$ with Adam optimiser~\cite{kingma2014adam} using a learning rate of 0.05, batch size of 16 images and 30 epochs.
-We empirically set the multi-step learning rate decay at 23 and 27 epochs with a decay rate of 0.1.
-The classification results are assessed with the area under the receiver operating characteristic curve (AUC-ROC) for each class and the mean over all available disease classes, following previous works~\cite{rajpurkar2017chexnet,hermoza2020region, liu2021acpl}.
-All experiments are implemented with Pytorch~\cite{paszke2019pytorch} and conducted on an NVIDIA RTX3090 GPU (24GB).
-Training takes 23h for NIH and 15h for CheXpert.
-Testing for a single image takes 13.41ms for NIH and 12.24ms for CheXpert.
+The BlueBERT word embeddings in $\mathcal{W}$ are L2 normalised.
+For the MID model $f_{\theta}(.)$, we use the ImageNet~\cite{russakovsky2015imagenet} pre-trained DenseNet121~\cite{huang2017densely}, which is trained with Adam optimiser~\cite{kingma2014adam} using a learning rate of 0.0001 with cosine annealing decay~\cite{loshchilov2016sgdr}, batch size of 16 and 20 epochs.
+We set the number of descriptors $M=3$ and weight of regulariser $\beta=0.3$.
+The descriptor graph is implemented with Faiss~\cite{johnson2019billion} for efficient search (the search process in~\cref{eq:knn} takes 5 seconds for all training samples from NIH).
+The classifier $f_{\phi}(.)$ uses another ImageNet pre-trained DenseNet121~\cite{huang2017densely}, and then it is trained with Adam optimiser~\cite{kingma2014adam} using a learning rate of 0.05, batch size of 16 and 30 epochs.
+We empirically set the mixup coefficient $\lambda$ and $\gamma$ in~\cref{eq:mixup} to 0.6 and 0.25, and use $K=10$ in~\cref{eq:knn}.
+The classification results are assessed with the mean of the class-wise area under the receiver operating characteristic curve (AUC) for all disease classes~\cite{cxp,hermoza2020region, liu2021acpl}.
+All experiments are implemented with Pytorch~\cite{paszke2019pytorch} and run on an NVIDIA RTX3090 GPU (24GB).
+Training takes 23h for NIH and 15h for CheXpert, and testing for a single image takes 13.41ms for NIH and 12.24ms for CheXpert.